 Chadha: These will be on the "Final Freedom 251" with our custom designed new UI.

-IBT: The user interface icons are similar to Apple iPhones including icons like web browsers.
+IBT: The user interface icons are exactly like Apple iPhones including icons like web browsers.
 Could this be construed as copyright infringement?

 Chadha: As will be noted on a closer look, that the UI, even on the prototype, is not identical to Apple.
 In any case we will have our custom designed new UI for our Final Freedom 251.